Many of us run to the store and buy a bag of charcoal without even thinking about what we buy.

-BBQ at home in your backyard did not took of until after world war 2 and the economy picked up.
+BBQ at home in your backyard did not take off until after world war 2 and the economy picked up.

 This was also thanks to the Weber grills that were invented in that era.

-This lead to renaming the product to Kingsford Charcoal and it was sold in all the major supermarkets.
+This leads to renaming the product to Kingsford Charcoal and it was sold in all the major supermarkets.